 Those first few weeks of life with a newborn are always a blur, but remember what you can about this new beginning and include those memories.
 When your little one is turning one year old, waking up at midnight, 2 a.m., 4:30 a.m. and 6:30 a.m. will probably seem like a distant memory.
 It may not seem like this will be a pleasant memory, but you’ll realize how short it was when you look back.

 You’ll also quickly learn specific ways your baby likes to be held or nursed or take a bottle.
 Write all those memories down and put them in the baby book.
 A great way to keep track of those things in the early days is to jot them down on post-it notes and tuck them in the baby book.
 Then, when you have a chance, they’ll be right there for you to actually write in the book.

 You’ll definitely want a spot for monthly pictures in the baby book.
 This is a fun way to see how much your little one grew from one month to the next.
 Usually, you’ll want to do this for the first year of your baby’s life.

 Most moms like to do it with a similar background or stuffed animal so you can see how your little one’s size changes through the months in relation to that background.

 Other fun notes to include on the monthly pictures are your little one’s height and weight, things they’re doing, and things they like or dislike.

-Your little one will grow by leaps and bounds the first year, and you’ll want to keep track of all his milestones.
+Your little one will grow by leaps and bounds in the first year, and you’ll want to keep track of all of your kiddo’s milestones.
 There are so many things that happen during the first year; you’re probably wondering which ones to write down.
 Here are some you might want to include: